chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

 In the GMSH geometry section of the GMSH GUI (see ``Left pannel: Modules > Geometry > Elementary entities > Add``), you can add directly multiple 2D or 3D common geometries with a simple click thanks to OpenCASCADE kernel.
 GMSH will automatically open a window where you can easily set the characteristic lenghts of the geometry, and update the ``.geo`` file.

 .. warning::
 	Always save your ``.geo`` file in your text editor before modifying it through the GMSH GUI.
-If you modified the ``.geo`` file without saving it, GMSH will not update it.
+If you modify the ``.geo`` file without saving it, GMSH will not update it.

 For our example (circle in a rectangle in 2D):